-We operate in markets and industries where the combination of a growing millennial population and rapid advances in key technologies like mobility, big data analytics, social media and cloud computing, are providing disruptive opportunities for progressive business leaders to break down barriers and expand market-share.
-We enable our clients to leverage technology innovations to provide a distinctive millennial experience commensurate with the expectations of digital consumers who are increasingly looking for services that are available 24×7 without interruption, location aware and highly customized to their social likes and dislikes.
-As part of our millennial enablement solutions, we provide end-to-end consulting, user experience design, technology selection, and implementation and support services, which allow our clients to understand emerging consumer demand in their markets of operation and develop, and execute to, a roadmap to transform their business and enhance their competitive differentiators.
+We are at the cusp of the fourth industrial revolution ("4IR"), driven by the convergence of technology innovation, changing consumer expectations, supply chain expansion, and emergence of disruptive start-ups, that is fundamentally changing the way businesses operate.
+We operate in markets and industries where the combination of a growing millennial population and rapid advances in key technologies like mobility, big data analytics, social media and cloud computing are providing disruptive opportunities for progressive business leaders to break down barriers and expand market-share.
+We enable our clients to leverage technology innovations to provide the distinctive millennial customer experiences demanded by digital consumers who are increasingly looking for services that are available 24×7 without interruption, location aware and highly customized to their social likes and dislikes.
+As part of our DTi solutions, we provide end-to-end consulting, user experience design, technology selection, and implementation and support services, which allow our clients to understand emerging consumer demand in their markets of operation and develop, and execute to, a roadmap to transform their business and enhance their competitive differentiators.
+Commoditization of IT services and the emergence of as-a-service models are putting tremendous pressure on our clients' IT organizations to improve the way they manage IT operations and lower the overall cost of IT.
+Our OE solutions enable our clients to improve operational and IT efficiencies through the innovative use of automation, effort compression and IT simplification.

-New advances in areas like internet of things ("IoT"), artificial intelligence ("AI"), robotics process automation ("RPA") are now pushing the boundaries of how technology can disrupt traditional business models and deliver significant value in several areas, including delivering new products and services, enhancing consumer experience and improving operational efficiencies of the business.
+New advances in areas like internet of things ("IoT"), artificial intelligence ("AI"), machine learning ("ML"), and robotics process automation ("RPA") are now pushing the boundaries of how technology can disrupt traditional business models and deliver significant value in several areas, including delivering new products and services, enhancing consumer experience and improving operational efficiencies of the business.
 We have invested in developing deep capabilities in these new areas, fostering a strong partner ecosystem and building a rich platform for nurturing innovation and rapidly constructing prototypes that use IoT, AI and/or RPA to solve specific business problems for our clients.
+We have created innovation centers focused on certain technologies.
+Virtusa's Skylab innovation center focuses on technologies like IoT, AI, and ML, and has created a robust ecosystem for clients to participate and innovate in creating new solutions to their business challenges.
+Skylab has delivered award winning solutions to some of our marquee clients in healthcare, communications and insurance sectors.
+Virtusa's FinTech Lab focuses on innovation for our financial services clients.
+Over the past year, we have augmented investments into our FinTech Lab and are currently helping some of the most innovative banking and financial services clients develop and implement solutions around blockchain and open banking API platforms.
+We have also replicated the success of our FinTech Lab to across other industries by creating innovation labs supporting the insurance and healthcare industries.

-We deliver our services using our enhanced global delivery model which leverages a highly efficient onsite-to-offshore service delivery mix and proprietary tools and processes to manage and accelerate delivery, foster innovation and promote continual improvement of outcomes delivered to our clients.
+We deliver our services using our enhanced global delivery model which leverages a highly efficient onsite-to-offshore service delivery mix and proprietary tools and processes to manage and accelerate delivery, foster innovation, and promote continual improvement of outcomes delivered to our clients.
 Our global service delivery teams work seamlessly at our client locations and at our global delivery centers to provide value-added services rapidly and cost-effectively.
-Our teams do this by using our enhanced global delivery model, which we manage to a targeted 25/75 onsite-to-offshore service delivery mix, although such delivery mix may be impacted by several factors, including our new and existing client delivery requirements.
+Our teams do this by using our enhanced global delivery model, which we manage to a targeted 25% to 75% onsite-to-offshore service delivery mix, although such delivery mix may be impacted by several factors, including our new and existing client delivery requirements.